codedthinking/presentations/2021-06-14-interviewing-your-data/README.md

 2. Note the structure of URLs and tables
 3. Explore `robots.txt` and terms of use
 4. Explore robot protection

+## Crawl
+1. Download the pages you need.
+2. Verify that you have the correct number of pages.

+## Parse
+1. Find and extract the information within the HTML structure.
+2. Verify that you have everything you need.
+(Save link to original!)

+Crawling and parsing often done together in scraping apps.

 # Exercise